Stranger6667/jsonschema-rs/MIGRATION.md

 ## Upgrading from 0.19.x to 0.20.0

-### New Features

-1. Draft-specific modules are now available:
+Draft-specific modules are now available:

    ```rust
    // Old (0.19.x)